shift7-ch/katta-docs/docs/setup/SERVER_SETUP.md

 #### Policy and OIDC Provider

-Add a role for creating buckets with prefix `katta` and uploading the vault template (`vault.uvf` and the root directory objects), as well as read/write access to buckets through the `client_id` claim in the JWT token.
+Add a role for creating buckets with prefix `katta-` and uploading the vault template (`vault.uvf` and the root directory objects), as well as read/write access to buckets through the `client_id` claim in the JWT token.

 :::info